stratux/stratux-setup/README.md

 e.g. SDR and/or GPS USB devices.

-Q: How do I check that the stratux and wifi services are running if I run in to a problem.
+Q: How do I check that the stratux and wifi services are running if I run in to a problem?

 A: Login as root and run the command "service --status-all" in a shell window and check if the stratux, hostapd, and isc-dhcp-server services are shown to be running in the output.

+Q: In general, what's involved in setting up stratux on a Linux board?

+A: The setup can be broken down in to two basic parts, 1) the stratux software, to include it's various components and services, and 2) the dhcp wifi network.

+Wifi is the delivery method used to get various messages to clients, i.e. to an EFB.
+The stratux board is setup as a dhcp server, similar to your home wifi router, with the SSID (service set identifier) "stratux."
+Once a device connects to the stratux network applications can start receiving the messages being sent by stratux.

+The stratux software is made up of several components that interface with various external peripherals and middleware software.
+All the various pieces of software must be compiled and installed.

+See figure 1 below for a high level overview.

 Requirements: